t2nkg1rl/Domain_OSINT/README.md

 # Domain_OSINT

 This Domain Reconnaissance Tool is a Bash script designed to collect and analyze information on a specified domain.
-The script uses a variety of open-source tools to accomplish its tasks, including Assetfinder, Gowitness and nuclei.
+The script uses a variety of open-source tools to accomplish its tasks, including Assetfinder, Subfinder Gowitness and nuclei.
 By inputting a target domain, the script conducts the following tasks:

 1. Gathers WHOIS information, providing general details about the domain ownership and registration.
 2. Discovers subdomains and lists them using Subfinder and Assetfinder tools.